Gov. DeSantis appoints Pat Ivey as Jacksonville Interim Sheriff

 JACKSONVILLE, Fla. — There's a new top cop in Jacksonville, at least temporarily.

-Florida Governor Ron DeSantis has appointed a new interim sheriff after the retirement announcement from Sheriff Mike Williams earlier this week.
+Florida Gov. Ron DeSantis has appointed a new interim sheriff after the retirement announcement from Sheriff Mike Williams last week.

 Former Undersheriff Pat Ivey was named as the new interim sheriff, and will officially begin duties when Williams retires Friday.